twitocode/Tantalum/content/Notes/Religion/3 Review.md

 A: A formal, solemn agreement or contract between two or more parties.
 <!--ID: 1743694470968-->

+Q: How were covenants used in the ancient times?
+A: To establish relationships, obligations, and mutual responsibilities, often sealed by a symbolic act such as a ritual or sacrifice

 Q: Define exegesis
 A: The study of scripture texts in their original context